 - According to the 2016 National Transit Database, the average urban transit bus (including commuter buses and rapid transit buses) has 39 seats but carries an average of just 11 people.

-Anecdotally, most passengers who regularly use public bus services will attest to the fact that buses are very often severely overcrowded, or almost completely empty.
+Most passengers who regularly use public bus services will attest to the fact that buses are very often severely overcrowded, or almost completely empty.

 As a result, any efficiencies that buses might deliver when they are running at full capacity are wiped out if they are running empty at other times.
 But with the advent of smartphones, the old model is no longer the only option.
 We can now use our phones to make a travel request—we do it all the time for services like Uber and Lyft.
 People are far more comfortable booking transport with their phones than they were in the past and complex machine learning algorithms have become adept at computing the optimum routes for vehicles looking to service the demand for trips.

 Thanks to advances in technology, the conditions are ripe for a more agile and personalised approach to running buses.
 The public bus system now has the means to connect supply with demand.

 Passengers can lodge a request for a trip from point A to B at a specific time and bus operators can analyse the demand for travel.
 This is known as On-Demand, or a Demand-Responsive Transport (DRT) service.

 This emerging model can ensure that a passenger’s requirements are met by a bus at the right location, at the right time.
 The value proposition for passengers is clear, even if they need to pay a slightly higher fare.

-The on-demand bus model means:
+The On-Demand Buse model means:

-- a personalised travel experience — a bus when a customer wants it, from the location of their choice.
+- A personalised travel experience — a bus when a customer wants it, from the location of their choice.

-- no more overcrowding – on-demand vehicles can stop taking passengers after they reach capacity.
+- No more overcrowding – on-demand vehicles can stop taking passengers after they reach capacity.

-- no more ‘three buses at once’ – each passenger is allocated a spot on a specific bus.
+- No more ‘three buses at once’ – each passenger is allocated a spot on a specific bus.

-- more confidence for passengers, as fixed pickup and drop-off times, will allow them to plan trips effectively.
+- More confidence for passengers, as fixed pickup and drop-off times, will allow them to plan trips effectively.

 The ability to track the live location of the bus as it approaches will also improve the experience.

 For public transport funding bodies, the key value proposition of an on-demand model is the ability to unlock more efficiency from the network—essentially, moving more passengers with less funding.
-Other potential benefits of on demand buses include:
+Other potential benefits of On-Demand Buses include:

-- less damage to our roads, as the buses are smaller
+- Less damage to our roads, as the buses are smaller

-- the ability to service some geographical areas that were previously inaccessible or commercially unviable on fixed routes
+- The ability to service some geographical areas that were previously inaccessible or commercially unviable on fixed routes

-- real-time data on the patronage of buses, mobility demand, and trip outcomes
+- Real-time data on the patronage of buses, mobility demand, and trip outcomes

-- instant feedback from passengers to help hone services.
+- Instant feedback from passengers to help hone services

-An on-demand bus model will also bring a significant value proposition for transport operators themselves, whether public or private:
+An On-Demand Bus model will also bring a significant value proposition for transport operators themselves, whether public or private:

-- Operation costs will be reduced, as buses will no longer be running empty.
+- Operation costs will be reduced, as buses will no longer be running empty

-- Revenue will increase as new passengers are attracted by the efficient new service model.
+- Revenue will increase as new passengers are attracted by the efficient new service model

 Nothing can replace the efficiency of a good old express bus service, running regular, high volume, fixed routes in high-demand corridors.

-In addition, a demand-responsive bus concept offers a more efficient prospect for moving people around in areas with lower passenger volumes, during off-peak periods, for passengers with accessibility requirements and for remote communities.
+In addition, a demand-responsive bus offers a more efficient prospect for moving people around in areas with lower passenger volumes, during off-peak periods, for passengers with accessibility requirements and for remote communities.

 Smartphone market saturation and related technologies have led to a paradigm shift in the traveling public’s expectations.
 Fixed, timetable-driven services, previously the norm, are now in the process of becoming the exception, with on-demand mobility emerging as a significant part of future models.

-An on-demand bus network could unlock significant benefits for passengers, operators, and society as a whole.
+An On-Demand Bus network could unlock significant benefits for passengers, operators, and society as a whole.